BEHAVIOURAL ANALYSIS WEEK 2020 ONLINE

-High profile tourist attractions, monuments, railways, shopping centres, airports and indeed anywhere with a balcony, bridge, platform or accessible rooftop will testify to the tragic frequency with which people attempt to take their own lives in very public acts of desperation.
-To what extent can we identify those with suicidal intent by their behaviours and, even if we do, what steps can an untrained negotiator take to prevent them from acting on their intentions?
+Tourist attractions, monuments, railways, shopping centres, airports and indeed anywhere with a balcony, bridge, platform or accessible rooftop will testify to the tragic frequency with which people attempt to take their own lives in very public acts of desperation.
+To what extent can we identify those with suicidal intent by behaviours and, even if we do, what steps can an untrained negotiator take to prevent them acting on their intentions?

 Totti Karpela, Peace of Mind Threat Management, Finland